 A general purpose multilingual corpus available in Sketch Engine

-THe EUR-Lex Corpus is a multilingual corpus in all the official languages of the European Union.
-The corpus has been built from HTML files available in EUR-Lex database.
+The EUR-Lex parallel corpus is a collection of multilingual corpora in all the official languages of the European Union.
+The corpus has been built from HTML files available in EUR-Lex database that consists of European Union law and other public documents of the EU.
 Thanks to the coverage of a vast area of subjects, the corpus is an excellent general purpose resource for anyone looking for translation examples in many languages.

 A substantial part of the documents is translated into all official languages of the European Union (currently 24).
 Languages which joined the EU later are represented by smaller corpora proportional to the length of their membership.